The View page displays a submission's general information and data. Watch video

 Yes, but only on a case-by-case basis

 Orientation to Pharmacy School will occur one week prior to start of classes and all activities are mandatory for entering students.
-This programming will begin on August 8, 2022.
+This programming will begin on August 7, 2023 and culminate with the White Coat Ceremony and Celebration on August 12, 2023.

 Background Checks and Drug Screenings